Manchuria under Ming rule

-Manchuria under Ming rule refers to the domination of the Ming dynasty over Manchuria, including today's Northeast China and Outer Manchuria.
-The Ming rule of Manchuria began with its conquest of Manchuria in the late 1380s after the fall of the Mongol-led Yuan dynasty, and reached its peak in the early 15th century with the establishment of the Nurgan Regional Military Commission, but the Ming power waned considerably in Manchuria after that.
-Starting in the 1580s, the Jianzhou Jurchen chieftain Nurhaci (chieftain who was nominally a Ming vassal) began to take control of most of Manchuria over the next several decades, and in 1616 he established the Later Jin.
-The Qing dynasty established by his son Hong Taiji would eventually conquer the Ming and take control of Southern China.
+Manchuria under Ming rule refers to the domination of the Ming dynasty of China over the greater region of Manchuria, including today's Northeast China and Outer Manchuria.
+The Ming rule of Manchuria began with its conquest of Manchuria in the late 1380s after the fall of the Mongol-led Yuan dynasty, and reached its peak in the early 15th century with the establishment of the Nurgan Regional Military Commission.
+With the dissolution of the Nurgan Regional Military Commission the Ming power waned considerably in Manchuria.
+Starting in the 1580s, Nurhaci, the Jianzhou Jurchen chieftain who had been a Ming vassal, began to take control of most of Manchuria over the next several decades, and in 1616 he established the Later Jin and openly renounced Ming overlordship with the Seven Grievances.
+The Qing dynasty established by his son Hong Taiji would eventually conquer the Ming and take control of China proper.

-From the late 14th century to early 17th century, the Ming dynasty ruled over Manchuria.
+From the late 14th century to the early 17th century, the Ming dynasty ruled over Manchuria.
 Rebellions by Jurchen tribes were suppressed by the Ming government.
-The Nurgan Regional Military Commission was set up in Manchuria by the Ming emperors, and Ming guards were placed in the territory to make sure the traditional Chinese foreign relations were kept at peace.
+During the 15th century the Nurgan Regional Military Commission was set up in Manchuria by the Yongle Emperor to administer the region, and Ming guards were placed in the territory to make sure the traditional Chinese foreign relations were kept at peace.
+Later the Ming dynasty adopted a political strategy of divide and rule for different Jurchen tribes in the region.
 Various methods were used to make sure that the Jurchens submitted to Ming and to prevent them from allying with the Mongols and Koreans.
-Most Jurchens, except for the wild Jurchens, were subordinate to the Ming.
+Most Jurchens, except for the Wild Jurchens, were subordinate to the Ming.
 The Liaodong Jurchens were governed directly by the Ming, while the Jianzhou Jurchens and Haixi Jurchens accepted vassal status to the Ming.
-The remaining Jurchens who did not establish constant connection with China were known as the wild Jurchens.
+The remaining Jurchens who did not establish constant connection with China were known as the Wild Jurchens.